Evie Documentation – v1.3.1

 To insert a block pattern, follow these steps:

-- Select a pattern category.
-You may filter by type of the patterns.
+3. Select a pattern category.
+You may filter by the type of patterns.

 Also, you can combine different patterns to produce a new layout and design that fits your needs.
 Learn more about Block Patterns.